robiiiiiiiiiiiin/HandleBabelSassPack/README.md

 You can use handlebars normally using `.hbs` extension.

 On top of that, this configuration uses [handlebars-webpack-plugin](https://github.com/sagold/handlebars-webpack-plugin).
-This lets you split your html files into multiple files or templates using handlebars' partials, and it will be rendered on Webpack's build.
+This lets you split your html files into multiple files or templates using handlebars' partials, and it will be rendered at Webpack's build.

 every `.hbs` file under `src/html` directory will be compiled separately into `dist/samePath/sameName.html`.